AaronRDurant/aaron-durant/writing/posts/reviewing-2022/index.md

 Better late than never, right?

-We're two and a half weeks into 2023, but, to my brain, this is the earliest I could've written this.
+We're three weeks into 2023, but, to my brain, this is the earliest I could've written this.
 Sailing aboard the Carnival Valor comprised a handful of the year's first days, and since then, I've been busy with work, working out, and having some fun times with friends.

 One thing's for sure: Reflecting on what 2022 brought me leaves me much more positive than a year ago.